entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-versions-faq.md

 ## How to prevent a particular bundle version from being visible in the ECR?

-If, for some reasons, you don't want a particular version to be available for the installation, you can proceed like follows:
+If, for some reason, you don't want a particular version to be available for the installation, you can proceed as follows:

 1. You can edit the bundle directly using the command `kubectl edit entandodebundles.entando.org -n <namespace-of-the-bundle> <name-of-the-bundle>`